Intelligent infrastructure in transportation

 Commitment to these goals strengthens environmental resilience and positions cities as leaders in global sustainability.

-Advanced communications as a strategic foundation
+Advanced communications as a strategic basis

 Fast and stable connectivity is key for cities to implement smart solutions that improve quality of life and foster economic growth.